Akumidina/school-projects/README.md

 # school-projects
-All the exercises and practices of the course
+All the exercises and practices from the grade.